MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 Perform the following steps to set up OIDC with Microsoft Entra ID:

-1. Browse to the [Entra ID admin portal](https://entra.microsoft.com/), and log in with an account with the Global Administrator role.
+1. Browse to the [Entra ID admin portal](https://entra.microsoft.com/), and sign in with an account with the Global Administrator role.
 1. Under Applications, select App Registrations.
 1. Select **New Registration**.
 2. Go to the **Register an application** page `https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps`.